 This is where a nurture sequence comes in…

 A nurture sequence is a series of value-driven emails that a new or existing mailing list subscriber receives in a particular order.
-The goal of a nurture sequence is to deepen the connection with your potential client, share a bit about yourself, and eventually transition this person to a paying client if your service is right for them.
+The goal of a nurture sequence is to deepen the connection between you and your potential client, share a bit about yourself, and eventually transition this person to a paying client if your service is right for them.

 A nurture sequence is ideal for nearly any NEW subscriber who comes your way, but it can also be used effectively to revive inactive subscribers (people who never open your emails) or if you are offering a new service or digital product.